Mud Crab Fattening:

 The mud crabs occupy marine as well as brackish water environments.
-Scylla tanquebarica and Scylla serrata are two species of mud crab co-exist both in the inshore sea as well as in the inland brackish waters.
+Scylla tanquebarica and Scylla Serrata are two species of mud crab that co-exist both in the inshore sea as well as in the inland brackish waters.
 These species usually prefer muddy or sandy bottom.

 About Mud Crab Parameters

 Both the mud crab species S. tranquebarica and S.serrata are continuous breeders.
 The peak seasons of breeding vary from place to place.
 Generally, Each crab spawns once in 60 days.
-Both crab species will carry the good number of eggs for breeding.
-On an average, mud crabs of S. tranquebarica will carry about 1 to 7 million eggs whereas S. serrata species carry about 0.5 to 0.8 million eggs.
+Both crab species will carry a good number of eggs for breeding.
+On average, mud crabs of S. tranquebarica will carry about 1 to 7 million eggs whereas S. Serrata species carry about 0.5 to 0.8 million eggs.

 Where can we buy the crab seed? well, they are available naturally in backwaters, estuaries, lakes, creeks, mangroves, and saltwater lagoons.
 However, you buy crab seed for commercial farming from crab hatcheries or at any central marine fisheries.